infinum/devproc-handbook/Test Automation/Mobile - element IDs.md

+Ensuring a smooth mobile app experience requires thorough testing.
+Test automation streamlines this process, but finding the right elements on your app can be tricky.
+This article explores how to add element IDs that simplify test automation for both iOS and Android.

 ## General

 **For elements that don't have an ID, the developer should by default add IDs when working on a feature/screen** (e.g., buttons, input fields, list containers and items, titles, etc.).
 Additionally, if needed, the tester will make a list of elements with missing IDs so that they can be added for test automation purposes.
 If the tester makes a list with proposed IDs, the developer can accept the proposed one if it makes sense or discuss with the tester to name it differently.